-Feather stitch is a decorative stitch, usually, used to accompany it with embelishments or other forms of stitches like the French knot.
+Feather stitch is a decorative stitch, usually, used to accompany it with embellishments or other forms of stitches like the French knot.
 This stitch can be used liberally to make beautiful borders, horizontal or vertical fillings, or even designs with curves.
 It looks like a series of interconnected ‘V’s.

 It is always advised to make stitch lines to avoid any asymmetry.
 I have made four parallel stitch lines, A, B, C, D. The stitches will fall between these lines and the needle will pass through these lines.